Who is Damo Mitchell?

 Damo Mitchell

-Damo Mitchell is the founder of Lotus Nei Gong International and has spent over four decades immersed in the internal arts.
-His path began in early childhood and has led him across China, Southeast Asia, India, and Europe, where he studied under respected masters of Nei Gong, martial arts, and Chinese medicine.
+Damo Mitchell is the founder of Lotus Nei Gong International and has spent much of his life engaged in the study of the internal arts.
+His training began in childhood and developed through extended periods of study across China, Southeast Asia, India and Europe.
+Over these years he worked with teachers of Nei Gong, traditional martial arts and Chinese medicine, each of whom shaped the approach he now follows.

 A Search for Authentic Teachings